Jeevan

-Jeevan is an Indian sub-continent first name meaning 'life' or 'bringer of life', that may be used by males or females.
+Jeevan is an Indian sub-continent first name meaning "life" or "bringer of life," which may be used by males or females.
 The name originates from the Sanskrit language but is more often used as a Nepalese language name, a Sikh or a Hindu name.
 Alternative spellings are Geevan, Gevan, Jiivan, Jeevan Prabhat Jaivan, Givan, Jevan, Jamaliya, Jamal, Jivanshi or Jivan.
-The name may refer to: